sambeetmohapatra/GetStockPrice/README.md

 # GetStockPrice
+Pre-Req:
 pip install yfinance<br>
 pip install ttkthemes

 version - ttkthemes 3.2.2
+tkinter should be present.
+Python 3.8 and above

+Description:
 Get Stock Price .
 Enter thee stock name like AAPL, RELIANCE.NS.
 Output will be current day stock price and its full name Enchancements to come soon ...